simplex-chat/simplex-chat/docs/guide/chat-preferences.md

 # Your chat preferences

 You control the nature of your conversations with your contacts.
 You decide what features to enable and what features to disable.
-Click or tap on the following sections to learn more:
+Tap or click on the following sections to learn more:

 - [Chat preferences](#chat-preferences)
 - [Setting chat preferences for all contacts](#setting-chat-preferences-for-all-contacts)